getify/You-Dont-Know-JS/async & performance/ch1.md

 b = a * 2;
 ```

-Chunk 1 will always happen first, but chunks 2 and 3 may happen in either-first order, so there are two possible outcomes for this program, as illustrated here:
+Chunks 2 and 3 may happen in either-first order, so there are two possible outcomes for this program, as illustrated here:

 Outcome 1:
 ```js